The Canterbury School bus services provides opportunities for families to "test" the service for a few days to see if it's a good fit for them.

-A new form is required each year.
-All families registered will be contacted in August by the bus driver before school begins to inform you of your specific bus stop and times.
-20 Ride passes are available for $80 used as space permits on the bus.
+Below is a form to request bus services.
+A new form is required each year, and all families who register will be contacted in August by the bus driver before school begins to provide specific bus stops and times.
+A 20-Ride pass is available for $80, to be used as space permits on the bus.

-General questions about Bus Service or Bus Service Billing should be directed to Jerry Belcher, firstname.lastname@example.org.
+General questions about Bus Service or Bus Service Billing should be emailed to Jerry Belcher.
 Once routes have been established and students are assigned to bus drivers, you will direct route, pick up/drop off questions to your bus driver.

 That recognizable yellow school bus just might be your child’s ticket to the safest ride to and from Canterbury School.
 Yellow school buses are a great American success story.
-Reports show that they are the safest vehicles on the highway with a safety record that is unparalleled in the transportation industry.
-National studies show that yellow buses are by far the safest form of transportation on our roads – about 2000 times safer than the family car!
+Reports show that they are the safest vehicles on the highway, and national studies indicate they're about 2,000 times safer than the family car.

 - Increased bus ridership decreases the number of cars on our roads